arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 }
 ```

-***The ADC inputs support 3.3v even when the ADC reference is 1.8v, it just won't sense any change from 1.8v and above.***
+***The ADC inputs support 3.3V even when the ADC reference is 1.8V.
+In this perspective, the ADC will not sense any change from 1.8V and above.***

 ### Digital Pins